The Bankrate promise

 What is HO-2 insurance?

 If you own a traditional home, there are several homeowners policy options.
 An HO-1 policy offers the fewest levels of protection.
 On the other end of the spectrum is the HO-5 policy, which gives you the most robust protection of the various coverage forms.
-However, this policy type typically comes with requirements your home has to meet.
+However, either policy type typically comes with requirements your home has to meet.

 HO-2 policies are a step up from HO-1 policies, but they do not offer as much coverage as an HO-3, which is the most common type of homeowners insurance policy.